igrmk/juicv/README.md

 ## Internals

-1. Vector icons were chosen over the Font Awesome font because the font renders symbols, which, when copied from PDFs, appear as random Unicode characters.
+1. Vector icons were chosen over Font Awesome because the font renders icons as Unicode characters in PDFs, which appear as random symbols of standard fonts when copied.
    This can cause issues with Applicant Tracking Systems (ATS).
    Instead, the required SVG icons were downloaded from their website, placed in the `graphics` directory, and converted to PDF using the following commands.
    The second command, while not strictly necessary,